RSS

 Ultimately, Take Two Interactive, who had a stake in Gathering of Developers, asked 3DO what they wanted to make the lawsuit go away.
 3DO asked for 1 million USD… and there it ended.

-I’m not sure whether we are to read that last sentence as meaning that 3DO paid the requested $1 million or not.
+I’m not sure whether we are to read that last sentence as meaning that 3DO was paid the demanded $1 million or not.

 What are we to make of this?
 At first blush, the accusation against Steinmeyer seems improbable.
 I can hardly think of two strategy games that are more dissimilar than Heroes of Might and Magic II and Railroad Tycoon II.
 The one is a turn-based game of conquest set in a fantasy world; the other is a real-time game of business set in the world we live in.
 The one has a whimsical presentation that lands somewhere between fairy tales and Gygax-era Dungeons & Dragons; the other is solidly, stolidly real-world industrial.
 And yet, surprising as it is, there does appear to be something to the charges.